 Taxpayers, including individuals, trusts, companies and corporations, will be taxed on the profit they make when they sell an asset or property of capital nature, usually where there is a change in ownership.
-This is basically a tax on the resale of profits, and may apply to your primary residence.
+This is basically a tax on the resale of profits, and may apply to your primary residence if the capital gain exceeds R1.5 million or if the proceeds exceed R2 million.
 See the SARS website for further details.